mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

 .. versionadded:: 1.11

-To prelisten to a track activate the :guilabel:`Preview` column in a library view and then click on the Play icon.
+To prelisten to a track, activate the :guilabel:`Preview` column in a library view and then click on the Play icon.
 The track will then start playing in a special preview deck that will only output sound in the headphones channel.
 Clicking the button again will stop the playback.
 Some skins support the